dttctcs/seidr-react/README.md

 Provides `data`, `info`, `queryParams`, `path`, `getEntry`, `addEntry`, `setQueryParams`, `getEntry`, `addEntry`, `updateEntry`, `deleteEntry` to interact with **Seidr's** `BaseModelRestApi`.
 Setting `queryParams` via `setQueryparams` will trigger an update of `data`.

-Can only be used inside of `TableProvider`.
+Can only be used inside of `SeidrApiProvider`.

 #### Table